Wanogon/COVID-19-Web-Tool/README.md

 To run this project, you need to import 'django' package in your python.

 # Steps for running this server and test
+For running this server, I suggest using PyCharm.

 1. Install django package in your python environment.
 2. Download all files in this respository and unzip it.
 3. You should get a folder named "COVID-19-web-tool-main", change the terminal path of your python environment to this folder.